 Jasmine, bergamot, lemon zest, stone fruit

 The Sidamo region produces some of the most sought-after coffees in the world.
 Rich volcanic soil and ideal growing conditions at altitude create a cup that balances bright acidity with deep, wine-like fruit notes.
 Natural-processed Sidamo coffees are known for their intense berry character and syrupy body.
+The region spans multiple woredas (districts), each contributing subtle variations in flavor that keep cuppers coming back season after season.

 Altitude